kaushik-kundu/analytics-ai/aidp-lakehouse/process-refine/process-refine.md

 ## Task 1: Load Sample Airline Data into Source_XX Schema in ATP instance

-1. Navigate back to SQL Developer browser tab for the ATP database airline-source-atp, that you created in Lab 1.
+1. Navigate back to SQL Developer browser tab for the ATP database "airline-source-atp", that you created in Lab 1.
 Ensure that you can see the SOURCE\_XX user in the top right of the screen.

 Create the AIRLINE_SAMPLE table.